HerrNamenlos123/JTAG_Interface/README.md

 ## Final notes 📃

 This library was tested with Intel Quartus lite 21.1.1.850.
-If you need the old version for Quartus 18.1, it can be found in the releases.
+If you need the old version for Quartus 18.1, it can be found in the [Releases](https://github.com/HerrNamenlos123/JTAG_Interface/releases).

 ## Support 💪